sergiooncode/conversational-agent/README.md

 will be the client since through that authentication method we know is an authenticated client of the API.

 - I had plans for the Prompt Django model but it's currently not used.
 The prompts for the 3-agent system are mainly static.
 If the prompts were to be generated dynamically maybe the Prompt Django model could come in handy.

+- The prompts are key and are dependent on features like sentiment analysis, RAG or multi-language since we need to indicate the LLM that additional information was added to the input for exmample a label with the user sentiment or relevant answers from RAG.
+Currently the prompts are static strings so a refactor would be needed to build the prompts depending on features or other criteria.

 - Increasing the test coverage would be necessary.